Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Edensor Park has a median taxpayer income of $46,511 and an average of $59,561.
-This is lower than the national average.
-Greater Sydney's median is $60,817 with an average of $83,003.
-By September 2025, estimates based on Wage Price Index growth project a median income of approximately $50,632 and an average of $64,838.
-Census data indicates individual incomes are at the 6th percentile ($538 weekly) while household incomes are at the 54th percentile.
-Income analysis reveals 33.3% (3,442 individuals) fall within the $1,500 - $2,999 income range, similar to surrounding regions at 30.9%.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Edensor Park's median income among taxpayers is $46,511, with an average of $59,561.
+This is lower than the national average and compares to Greater Sydney's median of $60,817 and average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $50,632 (median) and $64,838 (average) as of September 2025.
+Census data reveals individual incomes lag at the 6th percentile ($538 weekly), while household income performs better at the 54th percentile.
+Income analysis reveals 33.3% of the population (3,442 individuals) fall within the $1,500 - 2,999 income range.
+This pattern is similar to surrounding regions where 30.9% occupy this range.
 High housing costs consume 15.9% of income, but strong earnings place disposable income at the 55th percentile.

 Frequently Asked Questions - Income